 Perhaps it’s the first time you’re seriously looking at diamonds.
 You’re shopping for an engagement ring or wanting to redesign a treasured piece of jewelry handed down from you grandmother.
 Something’s coming and you just want to be prepared.

 You’ve asked yourself, “What do I look for?
 Where do the best diamonds come from?
 How do I know I’m getting a quality diamond?”
 Cummings Jewelry Designs will answer those questions, so you’ll feel confident in what you’re looking for.
 Let’s first start with the basics.

 We know that choosing a diamond is forever.
-The four characteristics, aka the 4C’s, is the starting point: carat, cut, clarity, and color.
+The four characteristics, aka the 4C’s, are the starting point: carat, cut, clarity, and color.
 Carat is the weight: the larger the diamond, the more expensive.
 Diamonds can appear larger based on the shape or cut.
-Buyers can choose a traditionally round shape or choose fancy cuts like princess or pear.
-Cut will be the most important decision in choosing a diamond and refers to the style of actual cuts of the individual facets.
+Buyers can choose a traditional round shape or choose fancy cuts like princess or pear.
+The cut will be the most important decision in choosing a diamond and refers to the style of actual cuts of the individual facets.
 How do the cuts make the diamond sparkle?
-Will it bounce the light coming in creating the brilliance?
+Will it bounce the light coming in creating brilliance?
 Color is graded on a scale from D to Z, with D being the whitest and most valuable.
 Clarity refers to the absence of blemishes and inclusions.
 These flaws are expected – after all, a diamond’s natural setting is embedded, deep in the earth.
 Like color, clarity is also graded from flawless (no blemishes or inclusions) to included (inclusions may affect transparency and brilliance).

 Where Do I Start?